paweldolecinski/RtcNbClient/README.md

 mvn install
 Maven will start building application.
 At first run it will download all required packages, so it may take a while.
 Created package will be stored in Maven repository and in RtcNbClientApplication/target/ module directory

+##  Releasing a New Version

+1. Check module versions
+2. Increase module kit versions
+3. Add wiki page about new version
+4. Add content on module kits wiki pages
+5. Upload autoupdate site to SourceForge
+6. Upload zipped source code to SourceForge
+7. Upload zip distribution to SourceForge